World Olympics Day: A Celebration of Sports, Culture and Friendship

 What does it stand for?

 What is World Olympics Day?
-It’s a day to celebrate sports, culture and friendship!
-Every year on July 23rd, people around the world come together to show their support for athletes from all over the world.
+It’s a day to celebrate sports, culture, and friendship!
+Every year on June 23rd, people around the world come together to show their support for athletes from all over the world.
 This year marks its second celebration since it was founded in 1991.
 We will explore some of the history behind this event and how you can get involved with celebrating World Olympics Day!